arosenfeld/immunedb/docs/common.rst

 All will return a ``Session`` object which can be used to interact with the database.

-.. automodule:: sldb.common.config
+.. automodule:: airrdb.common.config
     :members:

-Mutations --- ``sldb.common.mutations``
+Mutations --- ``airrdb.common.mutations``
 ---------------------------------------
 Mutation statistics are calculated with the :py:class:`Mutations
-<sldb.common.mutations.ContextualMutations>` class.
+<airrdb.common.mutations.ContextualMutations>` class.
 This is generally done for
 clones only but can be done with any set of equal-length sequences for which a base (germline) sequence can be specified.

-.. automodule:: sldb.common.mutations
+.. automodule:: airrdb.common.mutations
     :members: